RidwanSharkar/Pharmacological-Compound-Classifier/README.md

 **METHODS 1:**

-• This project employs a Deep Neural Network (DNN) to identify the Quantitative Structure-Activity Relationships (QSAR) of chemical compounds based on their extensive molecular properties.
+• This project employs a Deep Neural Network (DNN) ensembled with Random Forest to identify the Quantitative Structure-Activity Relationships (QSAR) of chemical compounds based on their extensive molecular properties.
 Inspired by this dataset of 635 psychoactive compoounds and their 117 molecular properties.
 [https://www.kaggle.com/datasets/thedevastator/psychedelic-drug-database?resource=download],
 a webscraper is set up to retrieve data from all compounds listed under PubChem.ncbi that possess a known 'MeSH Pharmacological Classification' (totaling 17,866 entries) to create and store a custom expanded dataset.